akankshalamba1/PyBer_Analysis/README.md

 >                                })

 - **Summary Formatting**

-Following code is used to format the output of summary dataframe:
+To make the data more presentable we made some chages to the output by formating it using the following formula:

 > pyber_summary_df["Total Rides"] = pyber_summary_df["Total Rides"].map("{:,.0f}".format)